Skip to Content

 I even tried to set an over/under for the number of cigarettes that had been smoked in the lobby throughout the years.
 I came up with 2,500 as a fair figure.

-The Neon Museum offers opportunities to tour the boneyard both during the day and at night.
+The Neon Museum offers opportunities to tour the boneyard both day and night.

 Within those layers of signs were hidden gems or “Easter eggs” that were fun finds.
-Examples of those hidden little tidbits were gold coins from the Fitzgeralds sign, Googie stars from Stardust’s marquee, and a number of individual letters from signs like Sahara that were instantly recognizable by their color and font.
+Examples of those hidden little tidbits were gold coins from the Fitzgerald’s sign, Googie stars from Stardust’s marquee, and several individual letters from signs like Sahara and Lady Luck that were instantly recognizable by their color and font.

 Especially for those who experienced Vegas of yesteryear, the display will leave you feeling plenty nostalgic.
 I couldn’t wipe the smile off my face.

-After the tour, guests are released into the gift shop which offers unique books and memorabilia that celebrates the history of Las Vegas.
+After wandering the outdoor museum, guests are released into the gift shop which offers unique books, shirts, and memorabilia that celebrate the history of Las Vegas.

 Is The Neon Museum Worth Doing?